 Answered by Knowledgeable Bankruptcy Lawyers…

-Below is a comprehensive list of FAQs that our lawyers have answered in an effort to help you.
-For additional questions, please reach out to our attorneys.
+Below is a list of frequently asked questions in an effort to help you.
+For additional questions, please reach out to Jeffrey Carey.

 What does it mean to reaffirm a debt?
 In a Chapter 7 bankruptcy, it is possible to reaffirm any secured loans that exist on the date of the bankruptcy filing.
 This is a voluntary agreement between you and the creditor.
 For the creditor to agree, you will ordinarily need to bring your loan current.
 Your bankruptcy attorney will also need to show in court that you can afford the future payments without imposing an undue hardship on you or your family.